microsoft/InnerEye-DeepLearning/docs/bring_your_own_model.md

 - Training on a local GPU machine or inside of AzureML without code changes
 - Supply commandline overrides for model configuration elements, to quickly queue many jobs

+This can be used by
+- Defining a special container class, that encapsulates the PyTorch Lighting model to train, and the data that should be used for training and testing.
+- Adding essential trainer parameters like number of epochs to that container.
+- Invoking the InnerEye runner and providing the name of the container class, like this:
+`python InnerEye/ML/runner.py --model=MyContainer`.
+To train in AzureML, just add a `--azureml=True` flag.

 ## Setup

 In order to use these capabilities, you need to implement a class deriving from `LightningContainer`.
 This class